 However, some teachers have been using reports to see whether a student has logged in at all.
 Some teachers have students that have gone MIA, and they’ve had difficulty getting into contact with these students to see whether they are continuing their education while remote.
 Seeing that a student has logged in can help teachers know whether the student has really fallen off the grid, or whether they are logging in and able to be contacted.
 Some teachers are also just checking student reports as a way to take attendance.

 With asynchronous remote learning, teachers often give out assignments and then hold office hours so that students who need help can get some guidance.
-While we recommend having Chat enabled all day, we are adding a new presentation feature called Present to Class.
-This would enable teachers to share their screen with students, share their video, and/or share their audio.
+While we recommend having Chat enabled all day, GoGuardian Teacher also has a screen-sharing feature that enables teachers to share their screen with students, share their video, and/or share their audio.
 So if you deliver instruction via Announcements in the morning and indicate that you will hold office hours at a particular time, students can send a message indicating that they want to come to your office hours.
-With the Present to Class feature, you can choose to share your screen, audio, and/or video, select the students to whom you want to present, and then walk through the content and assignments one-on-one or in small groups.
-We will be releasing this feature sometime this summer, but if you would like to be in our beta group and get early access, we recommend reaching out to your IT administrator.
+With the screen-sharing functionality, you can choose to share your screen, audio, and/or video, select the students to whom you want to present, and then walk through the content and assignments one-on-one or in small groups.

 Visit our Distance Learning Center for more resources to support your digital classroom.